p-ortmann/dyntapy/dtapy/core/technical.md

  Basically, we can choose between storing our matrices 2- and 3 D matrices in row- (numpy & C default) or column major orders (Matlab, Fortran) which has implications for the access speed to different dimensions.
  For C ordered arrays the memory strides are always largest for the first dimension and smallest for the last.
  For F ordered arrays the inverse is true.
-We (mostly) stick here with with F order to make the transition from Matlab easier.
- Deviations are noted and copies are stored as var_name_C.
+ We stick here with C order as F is not currently supported by numba.
  Striding over an array in a way that is not aligned with the memory layout has serious performance implications for code that heavily relies on loops.
 The articles cited above show the differences.
  ###What's still coming?